Launched Analysis

 The nearest station is approximately 960m away, and none of the surrounding options (Hillview, Cashew, Bangkit, Petir) are within comfortable walking range.
 Residents without private transport will depend on shuttle buses or feeder services, which introduces friction for daily commutes.
 This is a structural limitation that will not change unless additional MRT infrastructure is announced.

-The 2-bedroom units starting from S$1.227M and 3-bedroom units from S$1.824M are accessible for upgraders with strong equity positions, but they exclude single-income households or younger buyers without significant CPF balances.
+The 2BR Compact units starting from about S$1.262M and 3BR Flexi units from about S$1.905M are accessible for upgraders with strong equity positions, but they still exclude many single-income households or younger buyers without significant CPF balances.
 The 4-bedroom and 5-bedroom units at S$2.448M and above target a narrower segment, which may extend sales absorption timelines.

 The S$2,148 median PSF is 40% above the district’s two-year median of S$1,533.
 While new-launch premiums are standard, the gap is wide enough that buyers must believe in the precinct’s long-term trajectory and the specific advantages of new facilities and layouts.
 Resale comparisons will become more challenging if market sentiment weakens.